Wood County Court Records

 Mail and Email Requests

 The Clerk of Courts accepts written record requests by mail.
-A Public Records Request Form is available for download.
-Requests should include the case number or party names, a description of the documents sought, and payment for copy fees.
-Mail requests to:
+Download a Public Records Request Form from the Clerk's website and include the case number or party names, a description of what you need, and payment for copy fees.
+Send your request to:

 Wood County Clerk of Courts